hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Swearing the truth of a statement.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Obtain

 Explanation:
-get
+Get.

 For citizens use:
-get
+Get.

 ### On the papers

 Explanation:
-When a tribunal hearing is held privately using written evidence alone, without either party in attendance.
+When a tribunal hearing is held privately without the people involved and using only written evidence.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Oral hearing

 Explanation:
-A hearing which is held with one or more of the parties in attendance to provide oral evidence.
+A hearing which is held with the people involved who are there to speak about their experience (give oral evidence).

 For citizens:
-Use with explanation
+Use with explanation.

 ### Order